- Appeals Tribunal

 - Pending In-Person Report/ Re‑Employment Services

-- Benefits that are pending because the claimant has been selected for special reemployment services and is scheduled to report in person to a local DWD Career Center.
+- Benefits that are pending because the claimant has been selected for reemployment services and is scheduled to report in person to a local DWD Career Center.

 - Pending Issue